-Tennis at the highest level will be on display today in the Djokovic vs Paul live stream from the 2023 Australian Open.
-The semifinals match will see Novak Djokovic continue his bid for a record-tying 22nd Grand Slam, while American up-and-comer Tommy Paul hopes to break through to his first major final.
+Tennis at the highest level is here with the Djokovic vs Paul live stream, coming from the 2023 Australian Open.
+This semifinals match finds Novak Djokovic in the latest leg of his bid for a record-tying 22nd Grand Slam.
+American up-and-comer Tommy Paul, however, hopes to break through to his first major final at Djokovic's expense.

 Read on and we'll show you how to watch the match live from anywhere with a VPN (opens in new tab).